TheJoobn/cs300-course-info-manager/README.md

 o	These projects in this course highlight the importance of well-planned software design and the effective use of data structures.

 o	Through this course I have learned how to use, manipulate, and interpret different data structures and how to determine their runtimes.
-I have learned many different strategies for writing pseudocode, analyzing data structures, and how to implement the right one for a specific task at hand.
+I have learned many different strategies for writing pseudocode, analyzing data structures, and implementing the right one for a specific task at hand.

         ==========================================================